MohanKrishna27062001/-Large-Scale-Cybersecurity-Threat-Detection/README.md

-# 🛡️ Advanced Network Intrusion Detection System
+# 🛡️  Large-Scale Cybersecurity Threat Detection

 A state-of-the-art machine learning system for detecting network intrusions using advanced ensemble methods and network feature engineering.
 Achieves **95%+ accuracy** on the UNSW-NB15 dataset with DQN-inspired deep learning.